skx/kilua/README.md

 [![screenshot](kilua.png)]()

-The project was orginally based upon the minimal [kilo editor](https://github.com/antirez/kilo) originally written by @antirez, and [introduced here on his blog](http://antirez.com/news/108), but now shares no code with that project, just ancestry.
+The project was originally based upon the minimal [kilo editor](https://github.com/antirez/kilo) originally written by @antirez, and [introduced here on his blog](http://antirez.com/news/108), but now shares no code with that project, just ancestry.

 kilua was written by [Steve Kemp](https://steve.kemp.fi/) and features many updates and additions compared to the original project: